Key takeaways

 De-escalation training for human resources leaders

-A 2019 study at PricewaterhouseCoopers examined the impact of using VR to train new managers across 12 U.S. locations in the area of inclusive leadership skills.
+A 2021 study conducted by SHRM examined the impact of using VR to train new managers across 12 U.S. locations in the area of inclusive leadership skills.
 The managers were broken up into groups and trained using three different modalities: classroom, e-learning, and VR training.
-Trainees took a pre- and post-assessment test along with a final assessment 30 days later to see how much information they were able to retain.
+Trainees took a pre- and post-training assessments along with a final assessment 30 days later to see how much information they were able to retain.

 Does your company need de-escalation training in VR?